azaleacolburn/witchfox/README.md

 > [!NOTE]
 > On Linux there may be extra padding before/after the window controls, this can be fixed by changing line 36-38 in `chrome/vars.css`

+> [!NOTE]
+> If fingerprinting is a concern for you, I recommend enabling `uc.tweak.no-custom-icons` and removing `svg.context-properties.content.enabled` from `user.js`

 ### Recommended Userchrome Toggle Extended settings
 ![Userchrome Toggle Settings](./Media/UCToggleSettings.png)